tlevine/www.thomaslevine.com/content/!/why-people-like-hackerspaces/index.md

 ---
 title: Using technology to enable people
-description: I think this is why people like hackerspaces.
+description: And why Tom likes hackerspaces
 ---

-## Using technology to enable people
 I see the following attitude a lot, especially in San Francisco.

 > We know how this complex fancy thing works, but a lot of other people don't, and it's hard to explain the thing.